 The Oregon Department of Environmental Quality (DEQ) reviewed the science behind the human health water quality criteria for some of the naturally occurring earth metals in response to concerns expressed to the Oregon Environmental Quality Commission (EQC) at their October 2008 meeting.
 Arsenic, iron and manganese are the three metals that DEQ selected to review in more detail.
 These three earth metals are naturally occurring and are found in Oregon waters at natural background levels greater than the current human health criteria.
 There are 107 water body segments listed as impaired for these three metals on the 2004/06 303(d) list.
 In addition, stakeholders point out that the arsenic criteria under the Clean Water Act are much more stringent than the maximum contaminant level for drinking water established under the Safe Drinking Water Act.

-At the October 2008 meeting, the EQC directed DEQ to revise Oregon’s human health criteria for toxic pollutants based on the recommended increased fish consumption rate of 175 grams per day.
+At their October 2008 meeting, the EQC directed DEQ to revise Oregon’s human health criteria for toxic pollutants based on the recommended increased fish consumption rate of 175 grams per day.
 The Department is in the process of conducting that rulemaking.
 DEQ adopted revisions to the iron and manganese criteria in December 2010 and is now proposing revisions to the arsenic criteria in advance of the full human health criteria rulemaking for several reasons.
 First, the timeframe for the larger package targets EQC adoption in mid-2011 and the revised criteria associated with that rulemaking will not likely be effective until late 2011 at the earliest, possibly not until mid-2012 or later.
 Second, the scientific review and early stakeholder review of these revisions are complete and the proposal is ready for public comment.
 Third, the changes are significant for several NPDES permits that will be renewed over the next year to 18 months.
 And lastly, 22 stream segments are listed for arsenic.
 If the proposed revisions are adopted by the EQC in late 2010 or early 2011, they should be effective for use in the 2012 water quality assessment.
 This will help DEQ to target its resources and those of dischargers to address priority environmental improvements.

 Chapter 2.
 Arsenic Human Health Criteria Review and Recommendations